-Getting arrested in Nevada these days can be uncomfortable and scary, which is why we’ve put together some information around Nevada’s mugshot laws, arrest procedures, DUI laws in Nevada, and penalties for first-time offenders.
+Getting arrested in Nevada these days can be uncomfortable and scary.
+That’s why we’ve compiled some helpful information on Nevada mugshot laws, arrest procedures and more.

-If you are detained, you may be kept in confinement until a bond hearing.
+When detained, you may then be confined until a bond hearing.
 This is when you can request your freedom.

-When you are arrested, the time of day plays a factor in how long you may spend in jail.
-If you are arrested on a Saturday night it may be until Monday morning before a judge.
+And the time of your arrest plays a factor in how long you spend in jail.
+If the police arrested you on a Saturday night, you may not go before a judge until Monday morning.

 Request a Free Consultation